kaishx/wfa/README.md

 Across all pairs, several patterns show up consistently:

 * **Stricter filters (e.g., 0.75 / 0.1)**
-  * Fewer tradable windows, but a clearly higher median Sharpe.
+  * Fewer tradable windows, and while some pairs do improve, it is not a universal effect.

 * **Looser filters (e.g., 0.80 / 0.2)**
   * More trades, but with inflated MDD and no real improvement in Sharpe.